import jax

 # Perform one gradient update.

-params = update_params_pytree(params, learning_rate, x_samples, y_samples)
+= update_params_pytree(params, learning_rate, x_samples, y_samples)

 print(f"Loss step {i}: ", mse_pytree(params, x_samples, y_samples))